BELMALLEM/Portfolio-Website/README.md

 ### TL;DR

 Yes, you can fork this repo.
-Please give proper credit by linking back to [brittanychiang.com](https://brittanychiang.com), this website it was all designed and developed by her, so it will harsh if you keep all the credit for yourself.
+Please give proper credit by linking back to [brittanychiang.com](https://brittanychiang.com), this website it was all designed and developed by her, so it will be harsh if you keep all the credit for yourself.
 Thanks! :)

 ## 🛠 Installation & Set Up